yaksher/cclap/readme.md

 - Left over arguments from named parsing are read into positional arguments in order.
 If there are fewer left over arguments than positionals, the tail is left missing (`NULL`).
-- Any arguments not parsed as named or positional are placed into the `extra` field and `num_extra` is set appropriately. `extra` is also `NULL`-terminated.
+- Any arguments not parsed as named or positional are also placed into the `extra` field and `num_extra` is set appropriately. `extra` is also `NULL`-terminated.

 An example usage is: